 All our KS2 children learn how to play a tuned musical instrument with a specialist music teacher.
 Further extra curricular instrument tuition is available to children in Years 1 to 6.
-We currently offer the opportunity to learn to play the violin, keyboard and flute.
-The cost is around £45.00 per term.
-It is £20.00 a term to hire an instrument from County.

 Within design technology, we aim to give the children a range of opportunities in which they can work with a range of materials and components in order to design and make simple products, mechanisms and structures.
 In designing and making a variety of products the children's knowledge and understanding of materials, structures, control mechanisms, health and safety and technological vocabulary will also be developed.

 Our Healthy Life – Physical Education.
 Personal, Social & Health Education

 Children in Early Years develop their gross motor and fine motor skills through their everyday curriculum and provision.
 As a child progresses to KS1 they progress to multi skill lessons where they develop skills of balance, co-ordination, tactical team games and love and enjoyment of sport, movement and active lifestyles.
 In KS2 athletic activities, gymnastics, dance, swimming and inter school competitive sports are further developed by our sports leader.

 Swimming.
 This takes place at Alnwick baths each week in the Spring Term with KS2 children attending ensuring all children cam swim at least 25m before they leave us.
 We aim to give the children experience of every aspect of P.E. to enable them to make informed choices about their likes and dislikes.